 You don’t have to see your friends snoring away.
 You can whisper to your partner so your friends or kids can’t hear, and you can cuddle without prying eyes and teasing pals.

-Instead, we look at the humble screen room on the Coleman Weathermaster.
 Unlike other tents here, the screen room is a third room to the sleeping area’s two.